 Don’t reach for aspirin to treat your dog’s limping.

 For some pups, dog park adventures are usually full of chasing their friends, several rounds of frisbee catch and running laps in the fresh air.
 After all of that exertion, it’s no wonder your pet is naturally exhausted.

 But after a big day of dashing around, you might also notice your pup limping.
 There could be several reasons they might have difficulty walking, some more serious than others.
 Keep reading to learn the most common causes of limping.

 What’s causing my dog to limp?

-“Dogs limp because they’re in pain,” Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch by The Dodo, says.
+“Dogs limp because they’re in pain,” Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch, says.
 “A healthy dog can bear weight on all four limbs.”

 Lameness (aka limping) can stem from something minor, like a broken nail, torn pad or insect bite, to major issues, like a torn knee ligament, broken bone or infected limb joint (or affected nerves around a limb joint).
 Older dogs might limp because of arthritis or back problems, while younger pups might have developmental issues.

 If a torn knee ligament or hip dysplasia is the cause, it'll probably only affect your pup's rear legs.

 Should I take my dog to the vet if they’re limping?